 Nikos and Bianca Tsagkataki met at university in Scotland and were brought together by their love for Mediterranean flavours, albeit from opposite shores of Mare Nostrum.
 Against stereotypes about Greek men, Nikos is the one who does most of the cooking in their household, especially where pastry artistry is concerned.
 Thus, faster than you can quip ‘opa!’ at a sirtaki contest, they started a miniature cottage industry of traditional Greek delicacies known as ‘Binky’s Kitchen’ in the local artisan markets’ circuit, where they sell handmade preserves, but they also take orders for door-to-door delivery of sweet and savoury confectionery.
+If you’re looking for prepped meals to order, you can check out famous ones such as SaffronRoad.com.

 The passion for cooking and his ability to cook proficiently was sparked in young Nikos by his mother and grandmother, as one may guess.
 His mother Dorothea applied a reverse psychology masterful trick to make sure her sons carried on the culinary tradition: when they were teenagers, Nikos and his b rother Giannis were left home alone by their parents who day-tripped to the countryside or the coast.
 Nikos reminisces: “My mother used to leave some food in the fridge, healthy and fresh but not our favourite, next to the raw ingredients for our favourite dish and notes for its method, plus some pocket money which we could have spent for either take-away, grocery shopping or going out to the cinema or disco.
 If we wanted to save that money for leisure purposes we had to either eat the food we disliked, or cook our favourite dish from scratch.
 Soon we mastered the technique and learnt to explore other recipes.
 This grew into a passion that made me serve myself hearty meals when away from home and also pushed me to go hunting for the right ingredients and farmer markets or in the fields when possible.
 As a young boy, I spent my summers in the countryside with my grandparents who taught me how to find and pick wild herbs, how to dry and preserve them and how to use them to flavour my dishes.
 They also taught me how to select wild mushrooms, and tell the edible apart from the poisonous.
 I can do that in Crete, but here in Spain, no, I wouldn’t trust myself to pick the right ones.”